mcasimir/mobile-angular-ui-website/src/docs/1.2/modules/components/navbars.md

 ```

-As you can see the markup is pretty straightforward: there is a `.navbar-brand` with its new specification, `.navbar-brand-center`, that will render the title centered and below the two button groups.
+`.navbar-brand-center` is a specialization of BS3's `.navbar-brand`.
+It will render the title centered and below the two button groups.
 Note that `.navbar-brand-center` will position the title with absolute positioning ensuring that it will never cover the buttons, which would cause interaction problems.